Subwoofer Amplifier Calculator

-Use this tool to match amplifier/amp specifications with your subwoofer.
-It can be used to select the size and specifications of an amplifier for an existing set of subs or an entire system.
+It gives you the specifications for an amp that will work with your subwoofer.
+The tool can be used to select the size and specifications of an amplifier for an existing set of subs or an entirely new system.

 How to use the calculator